vilari-mickopf/mmwave-gesture-recognition/README.md

 - [models](https://www.dropbox.com/scl/fi/ni8ioomcqzjvocfj9gx1j/models.zip?rlkey=pf0g7tpi20zn3idowptw9y9fe&dl=0) (Conv1D, Conv2D, ResNet1D, ResNet2D, LSTM and Transformer models) ~320Mb

+_**Note**: Models are generated using TensorFlow 2.15, which is why the tf version is fixed in the [setup.py](https://github.com/vilari-mickopf/mmwave-gesture-recognition/blob/master/setup.py#L27).
+All models, except for ResNets, can be loaded with tf versions from 2.12 to 2.15.
+However, the training process should work fine with all tf versions up to 2.15, as tf introduced some changes in version 2.16 that break nested models._

 To access the required data manually, follow the provided links to download the files.
 Once downloaded, manually extract the contents to the directories [mmwave_gesture/data/](mmwave_gesture/data/) and [mmwave_gesture/models/](mmwave_gesture/models/) as appropriate.